gnolang/blog/posts/2024-06-28-gno-debugger/README.md

 The Gno debugger is fully integrated in the [gno](https://docs.gno.land/gno-tooling/cli/gno-tooling-gno) single binary, which is the tool required to build, test and run gno programs locally.

 There is no need to install a specific tool.
-You just have to install gno itself by:
+You just have to install the `gno` tool itself with:

 ```shell=
 git clone https://github.com/gnolang/gno